VUEngine/vuengine.github.io/documentation/user-guide/post-processing-effects.md

 ## Performance

 Depending on the effect, some might not be feasible for use on real hardware, since reading back from the frame buffers is very slow.
-The problem is that, for each framebuffer access, the hardware has to wait a certain amount of CPU cycles.
-1 to write and 3(!) for read access.
+The problem is that, for each framebuffer access, the hardware has to wait a certain amount of CPU cycles: 1 to write and 3(!) for read access.
 Therefore, it is advised to use post-processing effects carefully and to manipulate only small areas of the screen.
 If possible, only write to, but not read from, the frame buffers.